AdaCore/gprconfig_kb/doc/gprbuild_ug/companion_tools.rst

   The language attribute, when specified, matches the corresponding attribute used in the `<compiler_description>` children.
 All other attributes are regular expressions, which are matched against the corresponding selected compilers.
+Runtime attribute is matched against the base name of corresponding compiler runtime if it is given as a full path.
 When an attribute is not specified, it will always match.
   Matching is done in a case-insensitive manner.

   For instance, to check a GNAT compiler in the 5.x family, use: